The Pacific Coast of Mexico is preparing itself for Hurricane Newton.

 Popular tourist regions have been warned for tropical storm, and hurricane weather conditions, including Cabo San Lucas.

-The FCO have said: “Tropical Storm Newton is forecast to bring hazardous weather conditions to the states of Baja California Sur, Guerrero, Jalisco, Colima, Michoacán, Sinaloa, Nayarit and Durango.
+The FCDO have said: “Tropical Storm Newton is forecast to bring hazardous weather conditions to the states of Baja California Sur, Guerrero, Jalisco, Colima, Michoacán, Sinaloa, Nayarit and Durango.
 A Hurricane Warning is in effect for Puerto Cortes to San Evaristo, including Cabo San Lucas.”

 The US National Hurricane Centre have warned: “Hurricane and tropical storm conditions are occurring over much of the southern proportion of the Baja California peninsula.
 These hazardous wind conditions will spread northward through this morning within the warning areas.”